-Your stance will largely depend on your mobility and the muscles you're trying to target.
+Your stance will largely depend on your mobility and the muscles worked.
 For example, a wider stance while squatting allows you to access your inner-thigh muscles a little more than standing with your feet hip-width apart.

 “Make sure your knees don’t cave in or out at any point during the move,” Dugger says.
 He also notes to keep your core engaged throughout the movement.

 Your muscle recovery determines how safe it is for you to do squats every day.
 "If you are only doing body-weight squats, the recovery is generally easy," Fletcher says.

 But if you are doing something more challenging, like squat jumps, weighted squats or squat thrusters, your muscles might need a little more time to rest and repair.
 Don't skimp on recovery time; your muscles get stronger only when you allow them to repair.